syncfusion-content/uwp-docs/uwp/DataGrid/Styles-and-Templates.md

 # Styles and Templates in UWP Data Grid

-The appearance of SfDataGrid and its inner elements (example: Cell, Row, Header, Summary and etc.) can be customized using various properties exposed and editing its Style.
+The appearance of Data Grid and its inner elements (example: Cell, Row, Header, Summary and etc.) can be customized using various properties exposed and editing its Style.

-## Control Structure of SfDataGrid
+## Control Structure of Data Grid

 ![Styles-and-Templates_img1](Styles-and-Templates_images/Styles-and-Templates_img1.png)

 ### Customizing Default Containers
-SfDataGrid arrange the cell and row content using cell and row container’s.
-Below screenshot shows the VisualTree of SfDataGrid where HeaderCell loaded into the HeaderCellControl and data cells loaded into the VirtualizingCellsControl container.
+Data Grid arrange the cell and row content using cell and row container’s.
+Below screenshot shows the VisualTree of Data Grid where HeaderCell loaded into the HeaderCellControl and data cells loaded into the VirtualizingCellsControl container.
 VirtualizingCellsControl container consist of GridCell to load the cell content.

 ![Styles-and-Templates_img31](Styles-and-Templates_images/Styles-and-Templates_img31.png)

-[RowGenerator](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Grid.RowGenerator.html) class processes the creation and re-using of containers for SfDataGrid.
+[RowGenerator](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Grid.RowGenerator.html) class processes the creation and re-using of containers for Data Grid.
 You create your own containers by overriding RowGenerator class and set it [SfDataGrid.RowGenerator](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Grid.SfDataGrid.html#Syncfusion_UI_Xaml_Grid_SfDataGrid_RowGenerator).
 Thus, it is possible to customize the row and cell containers by customizing the RowGeneration which cannot be done with styling and conditional styling customization options.

 ### Row containers
 Below table shows the different types of grid rows and its container.